MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Unregister-AzureRMAutomationScheduledRunbook.md

 ```

 ## DESCRIPTION
-The **Unregister-AzureRmAutomationScheduledRunbook** cmdlet removes the association between an azure_2 Automation runbook and a schedule.
+The **Unregister-AzureRmAutomationScheduledRunbook** cmdlet removes the association between an Azure Automation runbook and a schedule.
 The schedule no longer starts the runbook.

 ## EXAMPLES